lukso-network/docs/docs/guides/browser-extension/web3-onboard.md

 ![web3-onboard-view](/img/extension/web3-onboard.png)

-Web3-onboard configuration allows the detection of the Universal Profiles (UP) Extension, along with any other installed browser extensions.
+Web3-onboard configuration allows the detection of the [Universal Profile (UP) Browser Extension](<(https://chrome.google.com/webstore/detail/universal-profiles/abpickdkkbnbcoepogfhkhennhfhehfn?hl=en)>), along with any other installed browser extensions.
 Developers can integrate it into their Dapp to handle the routing for the different browser extensions.

 Web3-onboard is an open-source, framework-agnostic JavaScript library to onboard users to web3 apps.
-This package can be used to integrate LUKSO [Universal Profiles Extension](https://chrome.google.com/webstore/detail/universal-profiles/abpickdkkbnbcoepogfhkhennhfhehfn?hl=en) support into web3-onboard's "Connect Wallet" modal.
-With this module, **the LUKSO Universal Profile Extension option will be shown even if the extension is not installed on the user's browser**.
+This package can be used to integrate the UP Browser Extension support into web3-onboard's "Connect Wallet" modal.
+With this module, **the UP Browser Extension option will be shown even if the extension is not installed on the user's browser**.
 If selected the user will be taken to a download screen where they can install the extension.

 ### Installation